Insulating A Listed Building’s Walls

 Adding Internal Insulation To Solid Walls

 Internal insulation is applied to the inner face of a wall.
-Anske recommends using breathable materials, like 12mm natural cork sheet lining and Thermafleece lamb’s wool insulation.
+James recommends using breathable materials, like 12mm natural cork sheet lining and Thermafleece lamb’s wool insulation.
 A matching finish is then applied to the room side.
 It’s worth bearing in mind that internal insulation reduces the size of a room.

 Obtaining permission for internal insulation is possible if the interior wall isn’t especially significant and if the plan is part of a well-designed thermal upgrading scheme.
 Your proposal will need to outline the replication, like-for-like, of any significant internal features - such as plaster cornices - and joinery components, such as door architraves.